maldoinc/wireup/docs/pages/factory_functions.md

 * Gradually introduce DI into an existing project where the container should be able to inject dependencies created elsewhere.
 Such as injecting the same database connection as the rest of the application.
 * Eliminate services which have only one method that returns the same object and instead inject the object directly.
-    * A service that returns a db connection
-    * A service which returns the current authenticated user
     * Register the result of a service's method as its own service.
-Instead of calling `auth_service.get_current_user()` every time, inject the authenticated user directly.
+Instead of calling `db_service.get_db()` every time, inject the session directly.

 ## Usage